-Often abbreviated as just ‘PSU’, the power supply unit is a piece of hardware in a computer that gives the energy various electronic components in the machine need in order to run.
+The power supply unit (PSU) is a computer hardware piece that gives the energy to various electronic components the machine needs to run.

 What Is a PSU Cable Extension and How Do They Work?

-A PSU cable extension is somewhat similar in function to the more standard extension cords you might be familiar with.
-An extension cord makes it possible for a device to be used further away from its power source.
+A PSU cable extension is somewhat similar to the more standard extension cords you might be familiar with.
+An extension cord allows a person to use a device further away from its power source.

 As you might expect, a PSU cable extension is designed to achieve a similar result.
 Users can add different or longer cables to connect the computer power sources to the components inside.

-While a typical extension cord has a practical effect of providing longer reach, a PSU cable extension is mostly about improving or otherwise changing the look of your computer.
-As you will see when we get into things below, the cables are designed not to have any adverse effect on performance.
+While a typical extension cord has the practical effect of providing a more extended reach, a PSU cable extension is primarily about improving or otherwise changing the look of your computer.
+As you will see when we get into things below, the cables are designed not to adversely affect performance.

 Are Cable Extensions Compatible With Any PSU?

 The answer to this question might be slightly more complex than it seems at first.
 In short, yes, cable extensions are fully compatible with any PSU.
-However, there are some important things to keep in mind if you are new to this subject.
+However, there are some important things to remember if you are new to this subject.

 - Extensions are fully compatible, but replacement cables are not.
 This can be tricky if you’re diving in, and it is important to remember not to mix and match the actual power supply cables of your PSU with those from different brands or models.
-Cable extensions are built to be universal, however.
+However, cable extensions are built to be universal.

-- It can be confusing at first, but it is easy to tell which is which once you get started.
-If you are removing the cables from the PSU directly, these are the power cables themselves, and they are not universal.
+- It can be confusing, but it is easy to tell which is which once you get started.
+If you are removing the cables from the PSU directly, these are the power cables themselves, and are not universal.

-- If you are plugging new cables into the existing ones that are connected to the housing of your PSU, these are extensions, and they are intended to be universal.
+- If you are plugging new cables into the existing ones connected to your PSU housing, these are extensions.
+They are intended to be universal.

 Is It Safe To Use PSU Cable Extensions?

-The cables in your motherboard or GPU are what make the connections inside the computer that help it run efficiently.
-It is natural for some users to worry about safety if they start messing about with these cables.
-Not to worry, under normal use, PSU cable extensions should be perfectly safe to use.
+The cables in your motherboard or GPU make the connections inside the computer that help it run efficiently.
+It is natural for some users to worry about safety if they start messing with these cables.
+Not to worry!
+PSU cable extensions should be perfectly safe to use under normal conditions.

-One of the main reasons to add cable extensions is to make your rig more appealing visually.
-Much of this comes from making the wire longer, or allowing you to tuck it away somewhere.
+One of the main reasons to add cable extensions is to make your rig more visually appealing.
+Much of this comes from making the wire longer or allowing you to tuck it away somewhere.
 Other users may install specially sleeved cable extensions for aesthetics as well.

-These are just as safe as the stock cords that come with your computer, provided you install them correctly.
-The only thing to keep in mind here is something that will come up often when you look into PSU cable extensions anywhere.
+These are just as safe as the stock cords that come with your computer provided you install them correctly.
+The only thing to remember here is something that will come up often when looking into PSU cable extensions.
 Namely, purchase them from a reputable company to ensure quality.

 It is almost impossible to check for yourself if a particular cable extension is of good quality just by looking at it.
-Unless there are very obvious surface defects, you won’t know there is a safety issue until something happens to your computer.
+Unless there are pronounced surface defects, you won’t know there is a safety issue until something happens to your computer.

-However, you can mitigate this almost entirely just by purchasing from sites or businesses that are known for quality cable extensions for PSUs.
+However, you can mitigate this by purchasing from sites or businesses known for quality cable extensions for PSUs.

 Do PSU Extensions Affect Performance?

-Whether you’re a regular PC user or someone who likes to mod machines to get every last bit of power out of them, performance is going to be an important consideration.
-Changing or replacing different parts of a computer can always come with some unexpected drawbacks if done improperly.
+Whether you’re a regular PC user or like to mod machines to get every last bit of power out of them, performance will be an essential consideration.
+Changing or replacing different computer parts can always have unexpected drawbacks if done improperly.

 You may wonder about possible dips in the performance of your devices once you add PSU extensions into the mix.
-The good news is most power extensions of good quality should not affect performance negatively.
-You should be able to add or swap out PSU extensions without needing to worry about performance issues.
+The good news is that best-quality power extensions should not negatively affect performance.
+You should be able to add or swap out PSU extensions without worrying about performance issues.

-However, we recommend you make sure that the diameter of the wires should match the measurements in the original cables in order to ensure best results.
+However, we recommend you make sure that the diameter of the wires should match the measurements in the original cables to ensure the best results.
 If you are unsure of the proper diameter or other measurements you might need, you can take these readings yourself.

-Instead of trying to take physical measurements, however, it might be a good idea to check out the manufacturer’s site of your choice in order to find the numbers you need.
+Instead of taking physical measurements.
+However, it might be a good idea to check out the manufacturer’s site of your choice to find the numbers you need.

 The maker of your PSU should have the relevant numbers on hand, or you can check PSU review sites to find your model and check out the numbers there.
 If neither of these options is available to you, you can still take physical measurements.
 Making sure the sizes match is key to ensuring that you won’t experience a loss of performance once you add the extensions you like.

-This is because appropriate wire gauge for the length you want is crucial to maintaining voltage.
-Proper voltage will always help to ensure adequate performance.
-In such cases, you should be able to extend the PSU cables by quite a bit and still maintain good power.
+This step is essential because an appropriate and fitted wire gauge is crucial to maintaining voltage.
+The proper voltage will always help to ensure adequate performance.
+In such cases, you should be able to extend the PSU cables quite a bit and maintain good power.